gilestrolab/ethoscope/user_manual/schedulers.md

 Sometimes, you will want to specify several valid time intervals when to apply your module.
 For instance, overnight interaction for two consecutive night (but nothing during the day).

 You can set sevral time range by separating them with a `,`.
-FOr inctance:
+For instance:
 ```
 DATE1 > DATE2, DATE3 > DATE4
 ```